 You want to have your job title clearly defined with your duties listed.
-Can you imagine thinking your getting one job only to find out you actually accepted another?
+Can you imagine getting a job only to find out you actually accepted another?
 Ouch.

 Exclusivity is something that some professionals refer to as moonlighting – basically, you want to have the ability to do work on the side outside of your employment.

-Intellectual Property is the rights to anything you create or invent while you’re employed.
+Intellectual Property includes the rights to anything you create or invent while you’re employed.
 Usually, the intellectual property of anything you create on the job or during employment belongs to your employer.

 If you are already working on something before you sign the contract, be sure it’s clear that the rights to those things are yours.

-Non-compete means that you can’t work for a competitor for a specified list of time after you terminate your contract with your employer.
+Non-compete means that you can’t work for a competitor for a specified time period after you terminate your contract with your employer.
 Be sure that the time and restrictions are reasonable so you are employable after the contract ends.

 Non-solicitation prevents you from getting your employer’s contractors, staff, or customers/clients/patients.
 The term is usually for one to two years.

 Basically, you just need to know what happens to your employment contract if the company is sold.
 Want job security?
-Ask that the contract remain active.
+Ask that the contract remains active.